alhamrizvi-cloud/RaceRX/README.md

 * `/cart/coupon`
 * Strict CSRF‑locked endpoints

----

 ## 🛑 Limitations

 * HTTP/1.1 only
 * No HTTP/2 support
 * No automatic CSRF refresh
-* No built‑in proxy (Burp integration is manual)
+* No built‑in proxy (manual Burp integration only)

----

 ## ⚖️ Legal Disclaimer